forcepusher/com.bananaparty.arch/README.md

 	- Create a class inheriting EventHubAsset\<YourEventPayloadClass\> to create an EventHub ScriptableObject.
 	- Reference it in your MonoBehavior scripts just like you would with ReferenceAsset.
 	- Subscribe to it to receive events to the EventQueue the subscription returns.
 	- Read EventQueue manually in an Update.
-This Fan-out event design prevents control flow inversion spaghetti.
+This [Fan-out design](https://en.wikipedia.org/wiki/Fan-out_(software)) prevents control flow inversion spaghetti.
 This simplifies debugging and gives opportunity to use events in Behavior Trees and multuthreading.
 6. Bonus: Use a SceneReference for drag-and-drop integration of the Unity Scene asset.

 ### Common Misconceptions: